Skip to main content

 lovrabet logs --clear

-When log files are too large or you want to start recording fresh, you can clear all logs.
+When the log file is too large or you want to start recording fresh, you can clear all logs.

 What Information Do Logs Contain?